-a) Save 25% to 50% on your groceries, FMCG goods, daily use household products and daily use personal products
+1) Save 30% to 50% on groceries, daily use household products, personal use products

-c) Save 20% to 60% on dining out and ordering food at home, spa and salon services, hotel accomodation
+3) Save 20% to 60% on dining out and / or ordering food at home from restaurants

-d) Save 20% to 60% on garments and personal accessories
+6) Save up to 75% on purchase of garments and personal accessories

 i2i funding.com: P2P online lending platform